What are examples of Practice’s products?

 Prided on transparency and a candid culture, partnership is fostered within the team through ongoing feedback, team bonding activities ranging from spontaneous happy hours to axe throwing, and a steady supply of snacks.

-In late November 2017, Practice was acquired by Instructure.
+In late November 2017, Practice was acquired by Instructure (and has now formally changed names from Practice to Instructure).

 Instructure, Inc. is a leading software-as-a-service (SaaS) technology company that makes software that makes people smarter.
 With a vision to help maximize the potential of people through technology, Instructure created Canvas, Gauge, Arc and Bridge to enable organizations everywhere to easily develop, deliver and manage engaging face-to-face and online learning experiences.
 To date, Instructure has connected millions of instructors and learners at more than 3,000 educational institutions and corporations throughout the world.
 Learn more about Canvas for higher ed and K-12, and Bridge for the corporate market, at www.Instructure.com.